 If you were holding out on buying a home because of the uncertainty that ensued, you might be ready to buy a home now.
 Read on to discover some tips on how to start planning for your next home purchase.

-While staying at home as much as possible was encouraged, it is no longer required.
-Businesses have opened, including health clubs, hair salons, new construction, and restaurants, for example.
+While staying at home as much as possible was encouraged, it was no longer required at that time.
+Businesses had opened, including health clubs, hair salons, new construction, and restaurants, for example.
 Real estate operations were particularly lucky to have had lots of liberties during Phase 2.
 If you are looking to buy a home, you may be presented with a rare opportunity to land a great deal.

-Workers can again occupy their business offices, including those in real estate.
+Workers could again occupy their business offices, including those in real estate.

 The Gem State was among the furthest along in re-opening with Idaho Rebounds.
-As of now, Idaho has opened restaurants and bars, outdoor and indoor recreation facilities (including health clubs), personal care establishments such as hair salons and tanning studios and movie theaters, and nightclubs.
+At that time, Idaho had opened restaurants and bars, outdoor and indoor recreation facilities (including health clubs), personal care establishments such as hair salons and tanning studios and movie theaters, and nightclubs.

-Employers have resumed unrestricted staffing at offices and industrial buildings.
-Attendance at large venue events is also permitted under specific rules regarding distancing and crowd management.
-In addition, visits to nursing homes and assisted living campuses are once again allowed.
+Employers had resumed unrestricted staffing at offices and industrial buildings.
+Attendance at large venue events was also permitted under specific rules regarding distancing and crowd management.
+In addition, visits to nursing homes and assisted living campuses were once again allowed.

 As with the other states, re-openings in Colorado were subject to public health caveats relating to distancing, masks, and keeping the most vulnerable isolated from possible contagion.

-Although residents were encouraged to remain at home, non-essential businesses are now functioning out of their own physical places.
-Outdoor recreation is open, and real estate showings or meetings can proceed.
+Although residents were encouraged to remain at home, non-essential businesses were functioning out of their own physical places.
+Outdoor recreation was open, and real estate showings or meetings could proceed.

 Knowing conditions on the ground is important for home buyers.
 The good news for those just starting the process, nevertheless, is that planning a home purchase can begin in the comfort of their own residences.
 Computer technology offers listings with an abundance of photographs and video tours.